 When analyzing the data from each radar sensor locally, it is more difficult to use AI and machine learning algorithms, which may be used by consolidated processors in the automobile to extract considerably more information from raw data.
 Such algorithms may be developed by a sizable number of software companies, which may provide even greater accuracy and performance.

 Other benefits of the satellite radar system exist.
-Radars will use lot less power and be cheaper if the sensor unit’s labor-intensive local processing is eliminated.
+Radars will use a lot less power and be cheaper if the sensor unit’s labor-intensive local processing is eliminated.

-OEMs place high focus on power efficiency since, with the electrification of the engine, the amount of power used by the different electronics in the car directly affects how far it can go.
+OEMs place a high focus on power efficiency since, with the electrification of the engine, the amount of power used by the different electronics in the car directly affects how far it can go.

 Cost-saving measures are essential since radars are frequently put in exposed areas of the car that are subject to damage and collision.